 Promotional specials are not valid for tuition-assistance recipients.
 Discount must be applied at the time of purchase.

-An Alumni Special is a program-specific discounted offer purchased at the end of the summer season that can be used to cover the costs of a DMA Program the following summer.
+The 2017 Alumni Special is a program-specific discounted offer purchased at the end of the 2017 summer season that can be used to cover the costs of a DMA Program for the 2018 summer season.
 Only Participants who have previously completed a Program are eligible to purchase this offer.
 Because the exact Program schedule will not be finalized until the fall of each year, an Alumni Special is the purchase of a specific Program Type or Level; for example, “1-week Adventures Course” or “1-week Teen Course.”

 The course schedule is typically released on November 1st of each year.
 At that time, the purchaser of the Alumni Special must select a specific Program and location as well as finalize the registration details.
 If for some reason the schedule does not accommodate the purchaser’s schedule, the purchaser is entitled to a full refund if the refund request is received via email by the deadlines set in our Cancellation Policy (even if the registration has been completed).
 If you choose to change programs at the time of registration, the difference in price between the full tuition rates of each program will be due and payable in order to complete registration.

 The Alumni Special is applicable only to tuition, DMA Online, and housing fees.
 Lab fees and any other fees must be paid for in full upon registration.
 If the Alumni Special is not used by the end of the summer season it will automatically become a monetary credit on your account for future use.
 The Alumni Special is not transferable from year to year.
 If the Alumni Special is purchased and the desired course is full at the time of registration, DMA will make every attempt to find an open section.
 If the desired section is full, DMA will place a monetary credit on the account, equivalent to the amount paid for the Alumni Special for future use.